Scholarships & Awards

 This Research Award is established in memory of Dr. David Buchan, a leading international ballad scholar, member of the Department of Folklore from 1979 to 1994, and the first Memorial University of Newfoundland University Research Professor.

 Administered by the School of Graduate Studies, two awards of $500 are given each year to fund costs related to national/international travel for the accomplishment of, or presentation of, folklore research by students currently in the graduate programme in folklore at Memorial University.

 The awards, given on the basis of scholarly merit combined with the quality of the research proposal or conference paper abstract, will be made by the Dean of Graduate Studies upon recommendations from the Head of the Department of Folklore, who will be advised by the Department of Folklore's Scholarships and Awards Committee.

-Please note applications for Fall 2013 semester should be submitted to the department no later than Wednesday, October 2, 2013 and Friday, March 28, 2014 for Winter 2014 semester.
+Please note applications for Fall 2014 semester should be submitted to the department no later than Tuesday, September 30, 2014.

 The Mary A. Griffiths Memorial Award for Folklore Field Research